truenas/documentation/content/SCALE/SCALECLIReference/Account/CLIuser.md

 ### Shell_Choices Command

 The `shell_choices` command returns the shell choices available to user accounts.

 {{< expand "Using the Shell_Choices Command" "v" >}}
 #### Description
-Enter the command does not require entering properties  or arguments to return shell choices available to all users.
+The command does not require entering properties or arguments to return shell choices available to all users.
-Enter the the `uid` property using the `=` to separate the property and value to return the available shell choices for a specific account.
+Enter the `uid` property using the `=` to separate the property and value to return the available shell choices for a specific account.
 Enter the command or command string, then press <kbd>Enter</kbd>.
 The command returns a table of shell choices for the user.

+Additional shell choices are available to users with administrative privileges (members of the **builtin_administrators** group).
+Use the `group_ids` property to retrieve these choices, for example: `account user shell_choices group_ids=["builtin_administrators"]`.

 #### Usage